Wolfwalker96/HeArcAlgoNumA2/Labo1/README.txt

 Description:

-	TeamTwo is a floating type of 37 pseudo bits. bits are being simulated with arrays, get/set functions ensure that they behave as such.
+	TeamTwo is a floating type of 37 pseudo bits. bit are being simulated with arrays, get/set functions ensure that they behave as such.

 Specs:

 	Exponent:

 		e	[510;0]
 		e-255 	[255;-255]

 		With an exponent of 0 the hidden bit has a value of 0.5